williamouyang/okta.github.io/_source/docs/api/resources/apps.md

 authnContextClassRef  | Identifies the SAML authentication context class for the assertion's authentication statement                     | String                                               | FALSE    | FALSE |
 attributeStatements   | Check [here](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-tech-overview-2.0-cd-02.html) for details | [Attribute Statements](#attribute-statements-object) | FALSE    | FALSE |

-> Fields that require certificate uploads may not be enabled through the API, such as Single Log Out and Assertion Encryption.
+> Fields that require certificate uploads can't be enabled through the API, such as Single Log Out and Assertion Encryption.
 These must be updated through the UI.

 > Either (or both) "responseSigned" or "assertionSigned" must be TRUE.